-In the 19th century, after centuries of stability and isolation under the Joseon Dynasty, the Korean Peninsula began to experience tectonic shifts.
+In the 19 th century, after centuries of stability and isolation under the Joseon Dynasty, the Korean Peninsula began to experience tectonic shifts.
 Internally, the kingdom was suffering from stalled development and growth with extreme social and economic stratification.
-The yangbans, or the Neo-Confucian scholar-aristocrat class, controlled most of the land and were busy exploiting the population, while nearly 90% of Koreans were either slaves, farmers, merchants, or other "lowly" professions.7 Safely nestled under the Ming Dynasty, Joseon was complacent and did not strive to reform its static society; idling and trivial infighting were rampant, as they were in Ming, which also led to its downfall.
+The yangbans, or the Neo-Confucian scholar-aristocrat class, controlled most of the land and were busy exploiting the population, while nearly 90% of Koreans were either slaves, farmers, merchants, or other "lowly" professions.
+7 During the mid-19 th century, Joseon economy was in ruins: "wages and rents fell, tax receipts shrank, and budget deficits expanded, forcing the government to resort to debasement."
+Safely nestled under the Ming Dynasty, Joseon was complacent and did not strive to reform its static society; idling and trivial infighting were rampant, as they were in Ming, which also led to its downfall.
 Meanwhile, Russia was expanding its borders and Japan undergoing dramatic modernization following the 1868 Meiji Restoration.

-During the mid-19th century, Joseon economy was in ruins: "wages and rents fell, tax receipts shrank, and budget deficits expanded, forcing the government to resort to debasement."8 Poor peasants emigrated north from what was then the Joseon Dynasty to Northern China and Primorsky Krai, located in the farflung eastern regions of Russia.9 After the annexation of Korea by Japan and the Russo-Japanese War (1904-1905), many more fled the war-torn peninsula.
+8 Poor peasants emigrated north from what was then the Joseon Dynasty to Northern China and Primorsky Krai, located in the farflung eastern regions of Russia.
+9 After the annexation of Korea by Japan and the Russo-Japanese War (1904-1905), many more fled the war-torn peninsula.
 Although the Russo-Japanese borders were strictly controlled, Koreans still illegally migrated to Russia through the Tumen River.
 In 1908 alone, over 60,000 ethnic Koreans settled in Primorsky Krai.
-10
+10 As emigres, these Koreans began to distinguish themselves from the rest of the population by calling themselves Koryo Saram.
+11 II.